Dilshan-Chanuka/ai-urban-green-space-management/README.md

 ## 🚀 Project Overview

-The **Urban Green Space Management System (UGSMS)** is an end-to-end machine learning solution developed to support data-driven, proactive park management across 16 national parks in Germany.
-By integrating environmental indicators, human activity patterns, and public sentiment, UGSMS identifies when and where interventions are needed to improve park quality, accessibility, and environmental impact.
+The **AI-Powered Urban Green Space Management System (UGSMS**) is an end-to-end machine learning pipeline developed to optimize the management of urban parks and green spaces.
+By leveraging advanced data analytics, machine learning, and real-time data processing, the UGSMS aims to improve the overall quality, sustainability, and visitor experience of urban green spaces.
 ---

 ## 🔑 Key Features